 5 – Greater Buying Power

-franchising your business Disadvantages
+5 Disadvantages of franchising your business

 1 – Loss of Control

+A major disadvantage to franchising your business is the loss of control.
 The flip side to the franchisee being responsible for the day to day operation of the franchise business is that you do not have control of the day to day operation of the franchise business.

-It is essential that your systems and processes are clearly documented and that your franchise documents adequately support franchisee compliance.
+In order to maintain consistency in the quality of your product or service, it is essential that your systems and processes are clearly documented and that your franchise documents adequately support franchisee compliance.

 2 – Training and Continued Support of Franchisees